pnlbwh/structuralQC/README.md

 If you use our software in your research, please cite as below:

-Tashrif Billah and Sylvain Bouix, Structural MRI Quality Check Tool, https://github.com/pnlbwh/structuralQC, 2018, DOI: 10.5281/zenodo.2584281
+Tashrif Billah and Sylvain Bouix, Structural MRI Quality Checking Tool, https://github.com/pnlbwh/structuralQC, 2018, DOI: 10.5281/zenodo.2584281